JozeifWalker/Walker-Web-Development-Final-Project/README.md

 # Walker-Web-Development-Final-Project
-This a web application is a drone inventory tracker.
-This web app demonstrates the persistence of data within in a Spring framework application.
-This project required: a database,HTML&CSS,Data Validation and Relevant State Management.
+This  web application is a  fictional drone inventory tracker.
+This web app demonstrates the persistence of data within in a Spring framework environment.
+Also demonstrates data validation and relevant state management.